cameronmilani/cameronmilani.github.io/_pages/about.md

   - /about.html
 ---

 I am a fifth year Ph.D. student in Economics at Claremont Graduate University.
-My interests are in labor economics and environmental economics.
-I am particularly interested in the labor and human capital impacts of workforce training, and I am deeply motivated by a longstanding interest to enhance economic mobility for underserved populations.
-Methodologically, I utilize quasi-experimental research designs to evaluate program efficacy and to assess the impact that various skills have on job readiness.
+My interests are in urban economics and environmental economics.
+I am particularly interested in the human capital impacts of homelessness, and I am deeply motivated by a longstanding interest to enhance economic mobility for the underserved populations.
+Methodologically, I utilize quasi-experimental research designs to evaluate program efficacy and to assess the impact that various regulations have on housing stability.

 I received my undergraduate education in economics from UCLA and went on to pursue a master's degree in economics from San Diego State University.